JakubFranek/Kapytal/docs/features.md

 ### Categories

 The user can create custom categories.
 These categories can also have sub-categories.
 For example: category "Food & Drink", sub-categories "Groceries", "Eating out", "Work lunch" etc.

+Categories have a type_ property, which can be any of "INCOME", "EXPENSE" or "INCOME_AND_EXPENSE".

 ### Tags